calband/calchart/README.md

 conversion tools are unsupported.
 The generated HTML results are also distributed in the developer package.

 ## Helping Develop CalChart:

-Visit the CalChart GitHub page:

 CalChart is hosted on github.com in the Calband/CalChart section.
 You can think of this as the "developer" site of CalChart.

 https://github.com/calband/calchart

+For information on the CalChart Architecture, please refer to [Architecture Guide](README-architecture.md).

 note:
 The CalChart sourceforge.net will be used for hosting CalChart deliverables files, but